preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Using this action a Link Action can be added, meaning a link can be opened:

 + **Url**: Type or paste the Url to go to when a user clicks the link.
++ **Anchor Name**: In Omnia 6.7 and later, anchors are supported.
+Type the Anchor Name in this field to create a link to an anchor.
 + **Target**: Choose if the link should be opened in a new window, the current window, or in a dialog.
 + **Dialog Position**: If you selected "Dialog" for Target, you can select where to place the dialog: Center, Full screen, Left or Right.